 In spite of these positives, Dr. Rinaldi states some parents barely have time to play and interact with their kids due to tight/demanding work schedules and resentment/anger related to their child’s behavior.
 Rinaldi encourages such parents to try to overcome these obstacles and become more involved in their toddler’s play activities.
 Studies have shown that kids who spend regular playtime with their parents tend to be more creative, have fewer behavioral problems, and have higher self-confidence, according to Rinaldi.

 Although it is natural for children to whine, encouraging your kid to do so is counterproductive on the behavioral issue front.
 If this is the case at home, the author of “The Big Book of Parenting Solutions” Michele Borba, EdD, recommends never give in to whining because doing so only encourages your kid to repeat the same attention-getting behavior in the future.
 Unless whining turns aggressive or disruptive to others, Borba recommends ignoring your child’s attempts to have his/her way.
 He/she will soon figure out that whining does not work.

-Three year olds are always trying to figure out the world around them.
+Three-year-olds are always trying to figure out the world around them.
 As such, they will become confused and probably engage in disruptive behavior if your routine in relation to their daily life and activities lacks consistency.
 A good example is letting your preschooler play with a certain object and then objecting in the future.
-He/she will not understand why you allowed play with the same object in the past and have now changed your mind.
+He/she will not understand why you allowed playing with the same object in the past and have now changed your mind.

-If your 3-year-old has developed behaviors such as throwing tempertantrums, screaming, and defying parental orders, intervention is necessary to avoid progressive growth of the same problems up to school-going age.
-You can nip child behavioral problems early by developing positive child-parent relationship via play, discouraging whining, and adopting consistent parenting routines.
+If your 3-year-old has developed behaviors such as throwing temper tantrums, screaming, and defying parental orders, intervention is necessary to avoid progressive growth of the same problems up to school-going age.
+You can nip child behavioral problems early by developing a positive child-parent relationship via play, discouraging whining, and adopting consistent parenting routines.